David-Maisonave/MediaFileDuplicateFinder/README.md

 ## License
 - Media File Duplicate Finder is licensed under GPLv3
 - ffmpeg & ffprobe are licensed under LGPL 2.1 / GPL v2

-## Building
-- .NET Core 6.x
-- Visual Studio 2022
-- Avalonia VS Extension is recommended but not required

-## Committing
-- Your pull request should only contain code for a single addition or fix
-- Unless it refers to an existing issue, write into your pull request what it does